 Transparency in Assignments

 Transparent assignments promote students’ conscious understanding of how they learn.
-Research from the Transparency in Learning and Learning Project has shown that when students understand the task, its purpose, and the criteria for evaluating their work, they are more motivated.
+Research from the Transparency in Teaching and Learning Project has shown that when students understand the task, its purpose, and the criteria for evaluating their work, they are more motivated.
 That doesn’t mean we don’t give students challenging work, rather, that we help them understand the struggles we design for them.

 Our adaptation of Palmer’s transparent assignment template is a great tool for helping faculty think through how to make the learning process clear to students.

 Click on the links below for exemplary assignments from a range of disciplines at UCF.